airbytehq/airbyte/docs/integrations/sources/zoho-crm.md

 ### Performance considerations

-If you experience the long time for sync operation, please consider using smaller date range by tuning `start_date` parameter.
 Also, Zoho CRM API calls are associated with credits, each Zoho CRM edition has a limit in a 24-hour rolling window, so please, consider it when configuring your connections.
 More details about Zoho CRM API credit system can be found [here](https://www.zoho.com/crm/developer/docs/api/v2/api-limits.html).

-### Important Note
+### Note about using the Zoho Developer Environment

-Zoho Developer environment API is inconsistent with production environment API.
-In request to Metadata API it responds with about just a half a list of supported modules.
+The Zoho Developer environment API is inconsistent with production environment API.
+It contains about half of the modules supported in the production environment.
+Keep this in mind when pulling data from the Developer environment.
-This is a strongly misleading issue, so please take into account.

-## Getting started
+## Setup Guide (Airbyte Open Source)

 To set up a connection with a Zoho CRM source, you will need to choose start sync date, Zoho CRM edition, region and environment.
 The latest are described above.
 Except for those, you will need OAuth2.0 credentials - Client ID, Client Secret and Refresh Token.